 This article in the NYTimes points, again, to the increasing difficulty older people are having as they strive to work to a later age.
-The alternatives, once you have lost your job, do not bode well for a comfortable retirement.
+The alternatives, once your hair is gray and you have lost your job, do not bode well for a comfortable (and interesting) retirement.

 I found this recording of America the Beautiful by Anthony McGill to be very moving.